CharlesGodwin/wpda-cwg-extensions/README.md

 __How to install__

-This is not a normal WP plugi installation..
+This is not a normal WP plugin installation.

 * create a folder in wp-contet/plugins/wpda-cwg-extensions
-* copy plugin/wpda-cwg-extensions.php to tht folder
+* copy plugin/wpda-cwg-extensions.php to that folder
 * enable the plugin

 __How to search__